moinwiki/moin/docs/user/mediawiki.rst

 Level 1
 =======

-**Intentionally not rendered as level 1 so as to not interfere with Sphinx's indexing**
+**Intentionally not rendered as level 1 so it does not interfere with Sphinx's indexing**

 Level 2
 =======